samuelgarcia/physio/doc/handling_parameters.rst

   - `band`: The cutoff frequencies of the filter.
 Set to [5.0, 45.0] Hz by default.
 The aim of this frequency band is to increase the signal-to-noise ratio, where the signal corresponds to the R peaks and the noise is the rest.
 The 5–45 Hz range isolates the human R-peak frequency band, facilitating subsequent R-peak detection.
   - `ftype`: The filter type.
 For example, `bessel` (default) or `butter`.
 We recommend `bessel` because it preserves time-domain fidelity, although it is slightly less steep in frequency cutoff.
   - `order`: The filter order.
 Default = 5.
 Higher order → steeper frequency cutoff but increases the risk of phase distortion.
-  - `normalize`: True or False.
-If True, the signal is normalized by subtracting its mean and dividing by its MAD (Median Absolute Deviation).
-Default = False.
-Useful for scaling the ECG signal into a "normal" range, for example to compare it with another normalized signal.

 - `peak_detection`:

 The `peak_detection` key controls the methods by which R peaks are detected.
 The idea is to set a threshold above which peaks (hopefully R peaks) are detected.